The Three Flavors of Dirt

 On the Helix, this is modeled as part of the distortion category.
 On the QC, DS-1 captures are everywhere.

-ProCo RAT — A versatile distortion that can go from light crunch to near-fuzz levels of saturation.
-The filter knob (which works backward — counterclockwise for brighter) is the secret weapon.
-Roll the filter back for a dark, thick chunk that's incredible for rhythm tones.
-Open it up for a searing lead.
+ProCo RAT.
+A versatile distortion that can range from light crunch to near-fuzz levels of saturation, and that range is what makes it quietly indispensable.
+The filter knob (which works backward, counterclockwise for brighter) is the secret weapon.
+Roll the filter back for a dark, thick chunk that's extraordinary for rhythm work.
+Open it up for a searing, articulate lead.
+At low gain with the filter rolled back, it's almost an overdrive.
+Maxed out, it's borderline fuzz.
+Four decades on professional boards and counting.

 When to Use Distortion

-• High-gain rhythm tones — the compression of hard clipping keeps palm mutes tight and consistent
+- High-gain rhythm tones: the compression of hard clipping keeps palm mutes tight and consistent

 Fuzz: Transistor Mayhem